smartclean/smartclean.github.io/docs/integrations_sso.md

 **Pre-requisite:**
 - You should have an account with a federated identity provider
-- Any interface that allows you to login to this identity provider and make requests our services.
+- Any interface that allows you to login to this identity provider and make requests to our services.

 **Outcome:**
-- You should be able to access our services via any of the integration mechanisms without the need for obtaining credentials from us.
+- You should be able to make web https requests to our services without the need for obtaining credentials from us.

 **Our Solution:**
 Matrix federated login